ametysti/cloud-init/readme.md

 This repo is mirrored to GitHub from the [GitLab repository](https://gitlab.com/ametysti/cloud-init).
 Reasoning behind this is because GitHub still in the big 2020s [does not support ipv6](https://ready.chair6.net/?url=https%3A%2F%2Fapi.github.com).

-For my ipv6-only servers this is a problem, so no links in the files use GitHub anymore. gitlab better anyway :p
+For my ipv6-only servers this is a problem, so no links in the files use GitHub anymore.

 ## features
 - tailscale installation